LingVuDev/pepper-challenge/readme.md

 # Pepper Frontend Challenge 1

-The task is to develop a css only accordation component which transforms to tabs for wider screens.
+The task is to develop a css only accordion component which transforms to tabs for wider screens.

 Requirements:
 * pure CSS, no JavaScript